nilearn/nilearn/doc/ward_clustering.rst

 By transforming a picture in a new one in which the value of each voxel is the mean value of the cluster it belongs to, we are creating a compressed version of the original picture.
-We can obtain this representation thanks to a two step procedure :
+We can obtain this representation thanks to a two-step procedure :

 - call *ward.transform* to obtain the mean value of each cluster (for each scan)